SomniferousWallaby/LLMInABox/readme.md

     cd LLMInABox
     ```

-2. **Create/Update the .env file:**
+2. **Update the .env file:**
-Create or Update the .env file in the project's root directory and set the following environment variables:
+Update the .env file in the project's root directory and set the following environment variables:
     ```
     MODEL_NAME=deepseek-r1:32b # Or the name of the model you want to use in Ollama.
 This should be automatically pulled into your ollama container when run through docker-compose.
     OLLAMA_API_URL=http://ollama:11434/api/generate